fergaljoconnor/zero_v/README.md

 # zero_v

-Zero_v is an experiment in defining behavior over a collections of objects implementing some trait without dynamic polymorphism.
+Zero_V is an experiment in defining behavior over collections of objects implementing some trait without dynamic polymorphism.
+This is a very small crate with a few helper utilities, but it's more of a technique than a framework and if you want to implement it for your library it will take a decent amount of DIY and boilerplate.

-It can be used in contexts where:
+It can be useful if all of the following are true:
 * Library users will always know the composition of the collection of types at compile time.
 * Library users should be able to alter collection composition easily.
 * You're okay with adding a significant chunk of boilerplate to your library internals.
 * Vtable overhead matters

-For example, lets imagine you've written an event logging library that allows users to extend it with plugins that alter the event before logging.
+For example, lets imagine you've written an event logging library that allows users to extend it with plugins to alter events before logging.
 Using dynamic polymorphism/ vtables, client code might look something like:

 ```rust